 Uniquely Shaped for Dining Convenience

 The Swissmar Matterhorn 8-person raclette grill is included on this list for one main reason.
-It is an oval shape, rather than a rectangle.
+It is an oval shape, like the one pictured in the raclette dinner party above, rather than a rectangle.
 The oval shape is more convenient for people sitting at the ends of the table.
 With a rectangular grill, the view of the melting cheese is blocked for the people sitting at either end.
 The convenient oval shape of this grill offers a good view of the melting cheese to everyone at the table.
 Diners can all see when their cheese has reached the optimum state of meltiness in one of the eight grill trays, which is a big plus.
 In addition to the advantage of the oval shape, this grill has a cast aluminum grill top and an adjustable temperature control.
 For those who prefer a granite cooktop, a granite-topped version is also available.

 There’s a Reason This One is a Classic